Megakuul/orbstrike/deployment/kubernetes/README.md

 For the Kubernetes deployment, an installed Kubernetes cluster (at least v1.28.0) is required.

+You will also need HELM to be installed on your system.

 The deployment also uses some other services, you can install them as follows:

 #### Metallb